tldr-pages/tldr/pages/common/cavif.md

 # cavif

-> PNG/JPEG to AVIF converter
+> PNG/JPEG to AVIF converter.
 > More information: <https://github.com/kornelski/cavif-rs>.

 - Convert a JPEG file to AVIF: